OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 Keep in mind the following guidelines when validating the token.

 - Valid SSO tokens will be issued by the Azure authority, `https://login.microsoftonline.com`.
 The `iss` claim in the token should start with this value.
-- The token's `aud` parameter will be set to the application ID of the add-in's registration.
+- The token's `aud` parameter will be set to the application ID of the add-in's Azure app registration.
 - The token's `scp` parameter will be set to `access_as_user`.

 For more information on token validation, see [Microsoft identity platform access tokens](/azure/active-directory/develop/access-tokens#validating-tokens).

-#### Use the access token as an identity
+#### Use the access token as an identity token

 If your add-in needs to verify the user's identity, the access token returned from `getAccessToken()` contains information that can be used to establish the identity.
 The following claims in the token relate to identity.

 - `name` - The user's display name.
 - `preferred_username` - The user's email address.
-- `oid` - A GUID representing the ID of the user in the Azure Active Directory.
+- `oid` - A GUID representing the ID of the user in the Microsoft identity system.
-- `tid` - A GUID representing the ID of the user's organization in the Azure Active Directory.
+- `tid` - A GUID representing the tenant tha the user is signing in to.

-If you need to construct a unique ID to represent the user in your system, refer to [Microsoft identity platform ID tokens](/azure/active-directory/develop/id-tokens#using-claims-to-reliably-identify-a-user-subject-and-object-id) for more information.
+For more details on these and other claims, see [Microsoft identity platform ID tokens](/azure/active-directory/develop/id-tokens).
+If you need to construct a unique ID to represent the user in your system, refer to [Using claims to reliably identify a user](/azure/active-directory/develop/id-tokens#using-claims-to-reliably-identify-a-user-subject-and-object-id) for more information.

 ### Example access token